mbcrump/mbcrump-blog/_posts/2019-01-27-azure-tips-and-tricks180.md

 <img style="border:3px solid #021a40" src="/files/create-kv-policy.png">

 Indeed, across the three entities (keys, secrets, and certificates), there are 40 permissions that can be individually granted, thus supporting the [principle of least privilege](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/plan/security-best-practices/implementing-least-privilege-administrative-models).
 For instance, a web API that is accessing SQL Server might have GET permission on the secrets store, but only members of the security team would have SET permission to modify the database password.
-That�s a simplistic example, so [here�s another scenario](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-secure-your-key-vault#example) involving developers, the security team, and even auditors.
+That's a simplistic example, so [here's another scenario](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-secure-your-key-vault#example) involving developers, the security team, and even auditors.

 ### Adding a Secret